 As investigations into AT&T's breach continue, finance leaders must remain vigilant as scam risks heighten following a significant data breach.
 This latest incident serves as a reminder of cybersecurity's crucial role in the digital finance world.
 Moving forward, finance professionals should:

-Learning from such incidents will help finance leaders protect their organisations from evolving cyber threats.
+Learning from such incidents will help finance leaders protect their organizations from evolving cyber threats.

 Has your data been exposed?